vanmars/pizza-parlor/README.md

 ## Known Bugs

 **Home Page**
-* Add functionality for adding pasta and desert dishes
-* Nav bar should stretch across the page without causing a horizontal scroll bar to appear
 * Add click event to menu card, that takes the user to the menu cards below
 * Add content to menus, which can be accessed from menu cards
+* Add functionality for adding pasta and desert dishes
 * Figure out why pizza form does not reset and does not hide when add pizza to cart is submitted
 * Figure out why the background image takes a while to load after page refresh

 **About Page**
 * Fix image sizing on main card; white space on bottom needs to be eliminated